arpanrec/terraform-cloud-management/README.md

 #### TODO: GitHub CICD

-GitHub Actions secrets `TF_API_TOKEN` for [github-repo-management](https://github.com/arpanrec/terraform-cloud-management) is added manually.
+GitHub Actions secrets `TF_PROD_TOKEN` for [github-repo-management](https://github.com/arpanrec/terraform-cloud-management) is added manually.
 This should be pulled from vault.